 ARE YOU READY FOR THE CHALLENGE!!!!

-Students visit the Library for a Step-by-Step Guide in completing a Capstone Project
+Students visit the Library for a Step-by-Step Guide to completing a Capstone Project.

 Looking for Literacy Stars at PSJA ECHS

 Students are rewarded in the library for reading a great book; these prizes include a letterman jacket, a BEAR mug, a mini-iPad and a gift bag.
 Teachers, let's challenge your students to read a million words or more before December.
 Students can select a book of their choice, read the book and then take an Accelerated Reader test online.
 For every book read and tested, students' names will go in a box to get a chance to win an IPAD mini, a letterman jacket, a Bear mug and restaurant gift cards.
 A drawing for prizes will be every six weeks...
 Let's get our students excited about reading !!!! #BEARSREAD

 Congratulations PSJA ECHS Teachers and students for leading the way in using research databases and resources in the library for the entire Region One area.

 Click on the link for online resources for Summer Reading books